fmselab/roby/docs/index.md

     * Defining a `labeler` function, assigning to each image the correct label
     * Creating a list containing the corresponding label for each input image.

-  In this tutorial the first option is used, but more details are reported in the "How to extend roby" section of this documentation.
+  In this tutorial the first option is used, but more details are reported in the [How to extend roby](#How-to-extend-roby) section of this documentation.
 Thus, define a labeler function, eg. extracting the label from the file name:
   ```python
   def labeler(image):
     real_label = (image.split('.')[0]).split('_')[-1]